Creating Your Reed Website

 If you choose to create your website without a WYSIWYG editor like Dreamweaver, you will need to save your pages in the .html format.
 This is what tells any web browser directed to your site how to read the code used in your page.
 You should also use both CSS and HTML in your page to separate style and content.
 A good introduction to the differences between CSS and HTML (along with the basics of CSS code) can be found here.

 In order to place your website on the internet, you will need to put all pages in the "html" folder on your Home Server (in AFS).
-This can be accomplished using SFTP, the native AFS client, or over the web at files.reed.edu.
+This can be accomplished using SFTP or over the web at files.reed.edu.

 Your site will need the following: